 In the DIALOGUE module, you will find activities, resources, and tools to help youth consider the features of good dialogue and navigate the affordances digital and social media provide for dialogue about civic issues.

 Listen to teachers and students talk about the benefits of blogging in the classroom and how it promotes productive online dialogue, provides students with an authentic audience, and develops young people’s civic voice in the video Blogging & Youth Civic Voice from Oakland.

-To learn more about the HOW of integrating blogging into your classroom, read about the strategies 9th grade teachers Jason Muniz and Nina Portugal use.
+To learn more about HOW to integrate blogging into your classroom, check out these strategies from veteran teachers Jason Muniz, Johanna Paraiso, and Nina Portugal.

 - The Political Classroom